paritytech/smoldot/README.md

 # DEPRECATED

-This repo is deprecated in favor of: <https://github.com/smol-dot/smoldot>
+This repository is deprecated in favor of: <https://github.com/smol-dot/smoldot>